 5. Do internal networking

 The path to a job promotion isn’t built on just accounting know-how.
 To get ahead, you’ll also need to navigate office politics.
 Be seen as a team player instead of just another behind-the-scenes worker, and don’t limit your networking efforts to your boss alone.
 Think about establishing your connections internally throughout the company.
 Often, it’s not just one person who makes the decision about an employee’s promotion.
-If everyone has positive things to say about you, it’s more likely you’ll increase your chances to get promoted faster.
+If everyone has positive things to say about you, it will increase your chances to get promoted faster.

 6. Be open with your boss